immigrationstory/uk/en-gb/_posts/2020-08-07-prepare-for-ilr.md

 Applying for and being granted a UK ILR is a significant milestone in your and your family's immigration journey.
 It is absolutely critical you allow yourself sufficient time to prepare for your application seeing its importance, the tight window of opportunity you are provided, and the substantial costs involved.

 {% include_relative general-disclaimer.md class='disclaimer' %}

+Big thank you to Vinothraj Jagadeesan for pointing out that one of dates around the ILR clock need adjusting.